 - Carve the turkey head and legs for them: Unless your kids are teens, it’s safest for you to make the turkey’s head and legs for them.
 You can totally prep them the night before and keep them in the fridge.
 That way you don’t have to think about it on Thanksgiving day.

 If your kids make their own Thanksgiving turkey veggie tray, we’d love to see it!
-You can leave a link in the comments below, or tag @EatingRichly on Instagram.
+Post a picture on our Facebook Page, or tag @EatingRichly on Instagram.

 - bag of sugar snap peas